beetbox/confuse/docs/usage.rst

 conversion:

 * ``as_filename()``: Normalize a filename, substituting tildes and absolute-ifying relative paths.
-The filename is relative to the source that provided it.
-That is, a relative path in a config file refers to the directory containing the config file.
-A relative path in the defaults refers to the application's config directory (``config.config_dir()``, as described below).
+For filenames defined in a config file, by default the filename is relative to the application's config directory (``Configuration.config_dir()``, as described below).
+However, if the config file was loaded with the ``base_for_paths`` parameter set to ``True`` (see :ref:`Manually Specifying Config Files`), then a relative path refers to the directory containing the config file.
 A relative path from any other source (e.g., command-line options) is relative to the working directory.
+For full control over relative path resolution, use the ``Filename`` template directly.
 * ``as_choice(choices)``: Check that a value is one of the provided choices.
 The argument should be a sequence of possible values.
 If the sequence is a ``dict``, then this method returns the associated value